muninn-hall/muninn-hall.com-website/src/pages/index.md

 title: Welcome to Muninn Hall
 ---

-Muninn Hall is a community for matrix homeserver staff.
+Muninn Hall is a community for Matrix homeserver staff.
 Be that your homeserver administrators or custodial / janitorial moderators.

-We exist to provide a space for matrix homeserver staff to gather and pool their knowledge but also to collaborate on matters.
+We exist to provide a space for Matrix homeserver staff to gather and pool their knowledge but also to collaborate on matters.
 Be that Trust and Safety or systems administration or more.

-Our website exists to provide a space for shared documentation and also as an advertising tool ofc for this community as its easier to share than a matrix room to get to know what we are about.
+Our website exists to provide a space for shared documentation and also as an advertising tool ofc for this community as its easier to share than a Matrix room to get to know what we are about.

 ## How to join?